wdpm/js-data-structure-and-algorithm/README.md

 # js-data-structure-and-algorithm

-learn and modify code from 《Learning JavaScript Data Structures and Algorithms》
+The reading notes of《Learning JavaScript Data Structures and Algorithms》（Version 1）.